-This is when you get to the point where you are looking at the overall value that you can offer to the customer.
+This is when you get to the point where you are looking at the overall value that you can offer to the prospect.

-If you feel that there are demands from the prospect that you don’t feel comfortable agreeing to, then your planning and the exchange of information in the previous stage will have brought those out.
+If you feel that there are demands from the prospect that you don’t feel comfortable agreeing to, then your planning and exchanging of information in the previous stage will have brought those out.

-During this fourth stage you’re in a position where you’re able to determine what is the most valuable position that you can take for the prospect’s interests and also your own.
+During this fourth stage, you’re in a position where you’re able to determine what is the most valuable position that you can take for the prospect’s interests and your own.

-When you’re in a position to confirm that everything has been agreed, you can start gaining commitment with the client and ask them what they see as the next stage in the development of the relationship with you as a company.
+When you’re able to confirm that everything has been agreed upon, you can start gaining commitment with the client and ask them what they see as the next stage in the development of the relationship with you as a company.

-At this point in the negotiating process you will have identified and explained exactly what you have agreed and what will happen next.
+In the final stage of the negotiation process, you will have identified and explained exactly what you have agreed and what will happen next.

 The actions taken will solidify the relationship you expect to have and help them to see exactly what actions will be next in line.